 We have made, and will continue to make, significant investments in research and development which we believe to be crucial to our business success.
-We incurred approximately RMB29.3 million, RMB39.8 million and RMB53.7 million of research and development costs mainly in relation to our big data, Al technologies and SaaS products for the years ended 31 December 2019, 2020 and 2021, respectively.
+We incurred approximately RMB22.0 million, RMB29.3 million, RMB39.8 million and RMB38.4 million of research and development costs mainly in relation to our big data.
+Al technologies and SaaS products for the years ended 31 December 2018, 2019 and 2020 and the nine months ended 30 September 2021, respectively.
 See "Business-Research and Development" in this document.
 Our research and development requires significant funding and resources.
 An increase in our research and development costs may adversely impact our profitability.
 Furthermore, our research and development efforts may fail to yield expected or desirable outcomes.
 They may fail to translate into new or updated technologies for us to provide improved solutions and products.
-Additionally, rapid technological advancements, competing technologies, changes in client preferences and market acceptance may render our big data and Al technologies obsolete.
+Additionally, rapid technological advancements, competing technologies, changes in client preferences and market acceptance may render our big data and AI technologies obsolete.
 Our competitors may also research and develop solutions and products that gain wider market acceptance, or are superior to our own in terms of technological capabilities and quality.
 If we fail to respond effectively by improving existing or launching new solutions and products in a timely and effective manner, we may not be able to retain our existing clients, enhance our competitiveness or maintain our market position.
 As a result, our business, financial condition and results of operations may be materially and adversely affected.